Forbidden-Soul/PortalStones/README.md

 Release Versions May Vary.

-This is a JAVA Plugin for MineCraft (often 3rd party) Server Software.
+This is a JAVA Plugin for MineCraft & 3rd party Server Software.

 INFO
 https://www.spigotmc.org/resources/portal-stones.51806/